123Gracy123/moolah/README.md

 3. **Enable Developer Mode**: Turn on the **Developer mode** toggle switch located in the upper-right corner of the Extensions page.
 4. **Load the Unpacked Directory**: Click the **Load unpacked** button in the upper-left area of the page.
 5. **Select Folder**: In the directory browser window, navigate to and select the `budgetguard` folder containing `manifest.json`.
-6. **Verify Startup**: Click the puzzle piece icon in your extensions toolbar and pin **BudgetGuard**.
+6. **Verify Startup**: Click the puzzle piece icon in your extensions toolbar and pin **Moolah**.
 Click it to configure the initial settings.

 ---